Skip to Main Content

 How to prepare your home’s exterior for winter

 Your home’s exterior is the first line of defense against harsh winter weather.
-Your winterizing needs will vary depending on your home type and where you live, but here are some basic steps to prepare your home’s exterior for the upcoming winter season.
+Your winterizing needs will vary depending on your home type and where you live, but here are some basic winter tips for homeowners — ranging from tasks you can knock out in an afternoon to more elaborate projects.

 Clean your gutters

-Cleaning your gutters before winter is crucial.
-It prevents leaves and debris from causing blockages, which can slow down water drainage, increase the likelihood of ice dams, and put extra strain on your gutters and roof.
-You can hire a company to clean your gutters, but if you’re doing it yourself, start by securing your ladder with the help of a partner.
+It sounds simple, but cleaning your gutters before winter is crucial.
+It can help prevent leaves and debris from causing blockages, which can slow down water drainage, increase the likelihood of ice dams, and put extra strain on your gutters and roof.
+To do it yourself, start by securing your ladder with the help of a partner.
 Clear out the debris using gloved hands or a scoop, check for leaks and cracks and ensure gutters are firmly secured to your house.
 Lastly, run water through the downspouts to identify and clear any blockages.
 If you encounter stubborn clogs or safety issues, you may want to consider hiring professional help.

 Trim back tree branches

-Winter snow and wind put strain on trees, and even healthy branches can be at risk of breaking under the weight.
+Winter snow and wind put a strain on trees, and even healthy branches can be at risk of breaking under the weight.
 Trimming back branches that overhang your home can help you avoid roof damage from falling branches.
-For trees, it’s optimal to prune during late winter or early spring when most plants are dormant.
+For trees, it’s best to prune during late winter or early spring when most plants are dormant.
 This timing makes it easier for plants to recover and energizes them to produce new growth with the arrival of spring.
 Experts recommend researching proper techniques to ensure clean cuts and avoid removing more than a third of the tree at once to prevent undue stress.
+Or, if you’re unsure about how to do it, you can always hire a professional.

 Get your roof inspected